evennia/evennia/docs/source/Python-basic-tutorial-part-two.md

 Don't forget that you can use `<TAB>` to auto-complete code as you write.
 Appending a single `?` to the end will show you the doc-string for `at_before_say` we looked at earlier.
 Use `??` to get the whole source code.

 Let's look at our over-ridden version instead.
-Since we must start `IPython` from our game dir we can easily get to our code too:
+Since we started the `evennia shell` from our game dir we can easily get to our code too:

 ```python
 > from typeclasses.characters import Character